nextcloud/news-updater/README.rst

     optional arguments:
-      -h, --help            show this help message and exit --testrun             Run update only once, DO NOT use this in a cron job, only recommended for testing
-      --threads THREADS, -t THREADS
+      -h, --help            show this help message and exit --threads THREADS, -t THREADS
                             How many feeds should be fetched in parallel, defaults to 10